abroroo/audiochi/README.md

 I initially planned to use WebSockets to send audio to the backend, and there process it with a TensorFlow's Speech-Commands model, and get real-time outputs.
 But I ran into a bunch of dependency conflicts.
 Specifically, the setup for Google Teachable Machine's model didn't align with the Speech-Command set up in node.js

-To not get things complicated, I decided to use the Speech Commands' CDN and handle everything on the client side only, which handles audio access by itself.
+To not make things complicated, I decided to use the Speech Commands' CDN and handle everything on the client side only, which handles audio access by itself.

 There is a good code sample on how to use the model on TM's export page: